About this course

 All students undertaking a Diploma must complete a minimum of 350 points and a maximum of 400 points for the degree plus the diploma

-Students in the BSc majoring in any of Computer Science, Science Informatics, and Software Systems are not allowed to enrol in the Diploma in Informatics.
+Students in the BSc majoring in any of Computing and Software Systems, Data Science, or Informatics, and students in the BDes majoring in Computing, are not allowed to enroll in the Diploma in Informatics.